Codecademy/docs/content/php/concepts/string-functions/terms/implode/implode.md

 `implode()` accepts the following parameters:

 - `separator` - Optional string value.
-If omitted defaults to empty string.
+If omitted, the default is an empty string.
 - `array` - An array of string elements to implode.

 ## Example